sigp/lighthouse/book/src/help_bn.md

         --eth1-purge-cache                     Purges the eth1 block and deposit caches --genesis-backfill                     Attempts to download blocks all the way back to genesis when checkpoint syncing.
+        --gui                                  Enable the graphical user interface and all its requirements.
+This enables --http and --validator-monitor-auto and enables SSE logging.
     -h, --help                                 Prints help information
         --http                                 Enable the RESTful HTTP API server.
 Disabled by default.
         --http-allow-sync-stalled              Forces the HTTP to indicate that the node is synced when sync is actually